|

 1. Introduction

-• Observables: geometrical fluctuations and center-of-mass dynamics.
+Description: Hamiltonian, Langevin dynamics, dynamical action.
+Observables: geometrical fluctuations and center-of-mass dynamics.
+3. Disordered elastic systems: Statics

-• Creep regime: how to recover 1/4 creep exponent from 2/3 KPZ exponent.
+Velocity-force characteristics.
+Fast-flow regime.
+Creep regime: how to recover 1/4 creep exponent from 2/3 KPZ exponent.
+Ivan Corwin Lecture 1.
+Extreme Diffusion or Was Einstein Wrong About Diffusion

 In a system of many particles diffusing in a common environment, the first few particles are often quite important.
 How do they behave and what does that behavior tell us about the environment in which they have evolved?
 We will approach these problems by studying random walks in random environments and utilizing a connection with the KPZ equation and universality class.
 In particular, this first lecture will highlight some of the types of tools (stochastic analysis, replicas, Bethe ansatz) and results one can show mathematically about models in the KPZ universality class.